Cold; Respiratory infection - cold

 Colds are caused by more than 100 different viruses, although most colds are caused by rhinoviruses.
 Young children with respiratory symptoms often spread rhinovirus.
-You can get a cold by touching a person with a cold (for example, by shaking hands) and then touching your nose or eyes, or by touching a surface that a person with a cold has touched, such as telephone or keyboard.
+You can get a cold by touching a person with a cold (for example, by shaking hands) and then touching your nose or eyes, or by touching a surface that a person with a cold has touched, such as a telephone or keyboard.
 Colds are also transmitted through the air, when someone with a cold coughs or sneezes.
-Although you're more likely to get a cold in winter, exposure to cold outdoor air does not increase your risk of getting sick -- but stress may do so.
+Stress may increase your risk of catching a cold.
+Although you are more likely to get a cold in winter, exposure to cold, outdoor air does not increase your risk of getting sick.

 People more likely to get colds include:

 - Children, especially those who attend day care or whose parents smoke

 - Smokers and those exposed to second hand smoke